processing/processing-tool-template/README.md

 ## Source code

-If you want to share your tool's source code (and we know you do), we recommend using an online repository available for free at [Google Code](http://code.google.com) or [GitHub](http://github.com).
+If you want to share your tool's source code (and we know you do), we recommend using an online repository available for free at [GitHub](http://github.com).

 ## <a name='AddingJARs'/>Adding pde.jar and other .jar files to your classpath